smapiot/piral/docs/tutorials/03-publishing-pilets.md

 A working Piral system requires the following components:

-1. A functional frontend (referred to as "app shell" or "Piral instance")
+1. A functional frontend (referred to as "application shell" or "Piral instance")
 2. A backend / service delivering the pilets (referred to as "feed service")
 3. A way to publish / integrate the created pilets, such that they can be delivered by the feed service